In this guide we’ll look at the best club hammers.

 Using any type of tool can be dangerous, but hammers especially can cause serious injury if not used correctly.
 You should always wear the correct PPE including shatter-proof eyewear in case of flying debris, especially during demolition work.

 You should always pick the right hammer for the job.
 A club or lump hammer is designed to be used one-handed for heavy hammering or light demolition work only.

 Always make sure you have room to swing your hammer and that you are positioned in front of the workpiece properly.
 Being incorrectly positioned can lead to glancing blows and slips, that can cause serious injuries to you or the people around you.

-After testing out seven of the best club hammers available in the UK market, we have picked out our favourite and today’s winner.
+After testing out the best club hammers available in the UK market, we have picked out our favourite and today’s winner.
 The Estwing Drilling Hammer is one of the best lump hammers that you can buy, and with its all-steel construction and superior balance, it will also be the last one you’ll ever need.